-As explained above, electro-deposition reaction monitoring is useful to compare gravimetric sensitivity of several sensors.
-The developed electronics then is used to determine the gravimetric sensitivity of acoustically-coupled HBAR [15].
-This type of transducer consists of two resonators very close one an other to allow for evanescent wave coupling between the two resonators apart the electrodes.
+As explained previously, electro-deposition reaction monitoring is useful to compare the gravimetric sensitivities of several sensors.
+The developed electronics are then used to determine the gravimetric sensitivity of an acoustically-coupled HBAR [14].
+This type of transducer consists of two resonators very close to one another to allow for evanescent wave coupling between the two resonators apart from the electrodes.

-The use of this type of resonator is motivated by its ability to provide several overtone and the possibility to read high gravimetric sensitivity in a similar approach to what was achieved using thin Film Bulk Acoustic Resonator [16, 17].
-The idea then is to combine both characteristics to provide an enhanced analysis of adsorbed media compared to single mode devices.
-Moreover works have been done for the temperature compensation [18, 19] allowing a robust mass detection vs environmental temperature variations.
+The use of this type of resonator is motivated by its ability to provide several overtones and the possibility to read high gravimetric sensitivity in a similar approach to what was achieved using thin-film bulk acoustic resonators [15], [16].
+The idea then is to combine both characteristics to provide an enhanced analysis of adsorbed media compared with single-mode devices.
+Moreover, research has been done for temperature compensation [17], [18], allowing a robust mass detection versus environmental temperature variations.

 The HBAR consists of a stack of layers.
-A thin piezoelectric layer is used to excite bulk waves in a high quality substrate, providing a wide band multimode ray spectrum as explained in [20].
-In this work, a 15 $\mu$ m (YXl)/163 $LiNbO_3$ layer is used to excite pure shear waves in a AT-cut quartz substrate according to [21].
-On the free surface of the quartz substrate (backside of the sensor), the sensing functional layer or working electrode on which the copper will be reversibly plated is deposited.
+A thin piezo-electric layer is used to excite bulk waves in a high-quality substrate, providing a wideband multimode ray spectrum as explained in [19].
+In this work, a 15- $\mu$ m (YXI)/163 LiNbO3 layer is used to excite pure shear waves in an AT-cut quartz substrate according to [20].
+On the free surface of the quartz substrate (the back side of the sensor), the sensing functional layer or working electrode on which the copper will be reversibly plated is deposited.

-Based on the electrical characterization of the transducer provided by the electronics, the working frequency which (Fig. 7) is selected to correspond to a downward slope of the phase variation in the frequency sweep characterization.
-As previously explained, HBAR-based sensors provide several overtones and one of them is chosen here to determine the gravimetric sensitivity of the corresponding mode.
+Based on the electrical characterization of the transducer provided by the electronics, the working frequency (Fig. 7) is selected to correspond to a downward slope of the phase variation in the frequency sweep characterization.
+As previously explained, HBAR-based sensors provide several overtones, and one of them is chosen here to determine the gravimetric sensitivity of the corresponding mode.